mjbeswick/tacit-dom/README.md

 - **📚 Familiar Syntax**: Uses standard JavaScript/TypeScript function calls (no new syntax to learn!)
 - **🎨 More Flexible**: Easier to compose, transform, and manipulate programmatically (power to the programmer!)
 - **✍️ Less Code**: More concise and easier to write without verbose JSX syntax (less typing, more doing)
-- **🚫 No XML Recreation**: JSX is just trying to recreate XML in TypeScript, which has no advantages aside from looking like HTML, but is less efficient (because who said we needed XML in our JavaScript?)
+- **🚫 No XML Recreation**: JSX is just trying to recreate XML in TypeScript, which has no advantages aside from looking like HTML, but is less efficient (because who said JavaScript needed XML?)

 ### The Bandwagon Effect 🎠

-Let's talk about the elephant in the room: **the React bandwagon effect**.
+Time to address the elephant in the room: **the React bandwagon effect**.

 React is everywhere.
 It's in job postings, tutorials, bootcamps, and every developer's LinkedIn profile.
 But here's the thing - just because everyone's using it doesn't mean it's always the right tool for the job.